-George, one of our training advisors, shares his experience of a UPRT course
+George, a former BGS training advisor, shares his experience of a UPRT course

 UPRT stands for ‘Upset Prevention and Recovery Training’ and was implemented by EASA in December 2019.
 It must be completed before your first multi-pilot type rating.
 The minimum requirement for the course is 5 hours of theoretical knowledge training and 3 hours of dual flying training.
 The course is designed to provide flight crew with the required competencies to both prevent and to recover from situations in which an aeroplane becomes unintentionally upset.

-There are approved training organisations across the country that can offer you this training, some, like Wings Alliance, even offer it combined with the APS MCC course.
+There are approved training organisations across the country that can offer you this training.
 I chose to do mine during my hours building as it goes towards my total flying time required prior to my CPL/ME-IR.
 The other reason being that I wanted to do this early on in my training to build my confidence and experience, as it could be a potential life saver at any stage in my flying training and during my future career.

 The ATO I chose was Ultimate High at Goodwood Aerodrome – their course usually lasts 2 – 3 days and the flying training is carried out on the T67M260 Firefly.
 Prior to attending the course, I had some computer-based training pre course study to do which gave me a background on UPRT and gave me the knowledge required prior to starting the course.